 Session persistence can forward requests from the same IP to the same real server.
-By default, a CLB instance will route requests to different real server instances for load balancing.
-However, you can use session persistence to route requests from a specified user to the same real server instance.
-This enables applications that require session persistence (such as shopping cart) to run properly.
+By default, a CLB instance will route requests to different real servers for load balancing; however, you can use session persistence to route requests from a specified user to the same real server, so that some applications that need to hold their session (such as shopping cart) can run properly.

-Layer-4 forwarding supports simple session persistence.
-The session persistence duration can be set to any integer between 0 and 3600s.
+Layer-4 protocols (TCP/UDP) supports source IP-based session persistence.
+The session persistence duration can be set to any integer between 30 and 3600 seconds.
 If the time threshold is exceeded and the session has no new request, the connection will be disconnected.
 Session persistence is subject to the load balancing mode:

-Layer-7 forwarding supports session persistence based on cookie insertion (CLB inserts the cookie into the client).
+Layer-7 protocols (HTTP/HTTPS) supports session persistence based on cookie insertion (CLB inserts the cookie into the client).
 The session persistence duration can be set to any value between 30 and 3600 seconds.
 Session persistence is subject to the load balancing mode:

 Currently, HTTP connection timeout period (

 keepalive_timeout) is 75s by default.
 If you want to adjust it, please enable custom configuration.
 If the threshold is exceeded and the session has no data transmission, the connection will be disconnected.